 Paddling the Waters

-The turtles draw visitors to this secluded cove.
-But the pelicans stole the show on our visit.
-Dozens of these large, prehistoric-looking birds hovered in and above the water, feeding on the sardines below the surface.
-Watching them dive expertly into the water mesmerized us.
-And yes, we did see turtles, too.
+And, yes, we did see sea turtles, too.
 They popped in and out of the water as if they were playing a game of hide and seek.

 Hiking the ‘Funnel’ on Isla Partida

-Our guide, Bernardo, shared his extensive knowledge of the desert plants on this stunning island, located next to Espiritu Santo Island, where we were camping.
-The towering Cardon Cacti were the prickly stars, but the desert revealed a richness of vegetation that surprised us.
-We scrambled up rocks to a lookout point that wowed us with the contrast of the browns and reds of the rocky cliffs with the emerald green of the sea below.
+Jennifer’s guide, Bernardo, shared his extensive knowledge of the desert plants on this stunning island, located next to Espiritu Santo Island.
+The towering Cardon Cacti are the prickly stars, but the desert revealed a richness of vegetation that surprised her.
+She scrambled up rocks to a lookout point that wowed her with the contrast between the browns and reds of the rocky cliffs and the emerald green of the sea below.

 Snorkeling the World’s Aquarium